btoll/benjamintoll.com/content/post/classful_networks.md

 The classful network strategy was first used in 1981 and was the one that I was first taught because I'm old.

-The total network address space was divided into five classes, which were delineated based upon the first three bits of the network prefix of the IP address (and the top four bits for the multicast and reserved classes, Class D and Class E, respectively).
+The total network address space was divided into five classes, which were delineated based upon the first three bits of the network prefix of the IP address (and the first four bits for the multicast and reserved classes, Class D and Class E, respectively).
 The bits of the first octet of each address that are significant to determining the class will be <u>underlined</u> in the examples below.
 It is in this way that one can determine the class from any given IP address.

 I'm not going to go much into the history here, other than to say that in the beginning, there was just the address space that would come to be known as Class A.  As more and more machines joined the Internet, it was observed that this network scheme wouldn't scale at all, and so the classful network addressing architecture was adopted in 1981.

 Unfortunately, this expansion of the address space was also quickly seen to be inadequate at scale.
-For instance, the 16384 (2<sup>14</sup>) IP addresses for Class B were quickly being depleting because of the rapid growth of the Internet, leading to the [IPv4 address exhaustion] that prompted the need for a new addressing scheme, [CIDR] (although [NAT] - Network Address Translation - would help with this issue).
+For instance, the 16384 (2<sup>14</sup>) IP addresses for Class B were quickly being depleted because of the rapid growth of the Internet, leading to the [IPv4 address exhaustion] that prompted the need for a new addressing scheme, [CIDR] (although [NAT] - Network Address Translation - would help with this issue).

 Here are the five classes of networks: